-While uncommon, an increasing number of large buildings are treating their wastewater onsite and producing nonpotable water for landscape irrigation and toilet flushing.
+While it is relativley uncommon, an increasing number of large buildings are treating their wastewater onsite and producing nonpotable water for landscape irrigation and toilet flushing.
 The Solaire in New York City was one of the first examples of this approach.
 An advanced, multistep, biological treatment and micro-filtration process treats 100% of the wastewater produced in the 28-story, 293-unit, LEED Gold apartment building.
 The treated wastewater is used for all the toilets in the building, the building’s cooling tower, and all landscape irrigation requirements, including 5,000 gallons per day (19,000 l/d) for an adjacent part.
 Potable water use in the Solaire was reduced by 50%.

 Similarly, the Audubon Center at Debs Park in Los Angeles treats 100% of its wastewater onsite—and, in fact, has no connection to the municipal sewer.
 This treatment system consists of a hybrid anaerobic/aerobic treatment and filtration process and a peracetic acid and UV advanced oxidation disinfection process.
 This treated wastewater will be used for toilet flushing.
 Overall, this building has achieved a 70% reduction in potable water use.

 Ecological wastewater treatment provides another option for more comprehensive onsite treatment of both graywater and blackwater.